What is psoriasis?

 Cannabis compounds like CBD may reduce the itching that occurs with certain skin conditions such as psoriasis.
 Scientists are currently exploring how to use cannabis compounds to reduce itching in people with psoriasis.

 Psoriasis often results in cracks and constant bleeding of the affected skin patches.
 According to 2016 study based on mice, cannabinoid receptors are essential in wound repair.
 Scientists have also been exploring some anti-inflammatory effects of cannabinoids, which may be useful for the treatment of psoriasis.
-Hopefully, In the next couple of years, procedures involving cannabis compounds could help treat the heal the cracks and bleeds that results from this painful disorder.
+Hopefully, procedures involving cannabis compounds could help treat the heal the cracks and bleeds that results from this painful disorder.